 The funded ratio (the ratio of the actuarial value of assets to the actuarial accrued liability) is a standard measure of a plan's funded status.
 In the absence of benefit improvements, it should increase over time, until it reaches 100%.
-For the State Employees, the funded ratio is 57.4% while for Teachers the ratio is 59.7%.
+The funded ratio for State Employees is 56.3% while the funded ratio for Teachers is 58.8%.
+These funded ratios decreased from the prior valuation primarily due to the return on investments being less than expected.

-For State Employees, the employer contribution rate is 23.05% while for Teachers the employer contribution rate is 20.68%.
-These employer contribution rates determined by this June 30, 2011 actuarial valuation will be applicable for the year beginning July 1, 2013 and ending June 30, 2014.
+The employer contribution rate for State Employees is 23.33% while the employer contribution rate for Teachers is 22.60%.
+These employer contribution rates determined by this June 30, 2012 actuarial valuation will be applicable for the year beginning July 1, 2014 and ending June 30, 2015.